Find Affordable College Courses

 Hanover, NH

 Dartmouth College ranked #7 on this year’s Most Popular Linguistics & Literature Master’s Degree Schools in the New England Region list.
-Located in the remote town of Hanover, Dartmouth is a private not-for-profit college with a moderately-sized student population.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit college with a medium-sized student population.

 Women make up 57% of the comparative literature majors at the school.